ENTR - Entrepreneurship

 Cross-listed as MKT 608.
 Analysis of current behavioral concepts of personal selling and the problems and policies involved in managing a sales force.
 Prerequisites: MKT 300 with a grade of C+ (2.300) or better, MKT 405.

 ENTR 620.
-Growing and Managing an Entrepreneurial Firm 3 credit hours
+Growing and Managing an Entrepreneurial Firm (3).

 Focuses on the organization, operation, marketing and financial management of an ongoing entrepreneurial firm.
 Emphasizes the strategic management of growth associated with a rapidly changing business, as distinguished from small business management, which could include small enterprise units that are static.
 Teaches the practical aspects of managing a growing business on a day-to-day basis.
 Practical application to intrapreneurship, such as growing a division or department within a larger organization.
-Prerequisites: ENTR 310, and junior standing or instructor's consent, advanced standing.
+For undergraduate credit only.
+Prerequisites: ENTR 310, and junior standing.

 Emphasizes the development of a comprehensive business plan around a unique product or service idea that satisfies a customer need or solves a customer problem.
 Focuses on conceptualizing a value proposition and business model for a new venture and validating each with customers and industry experts.
 Financial and organizational principles associated with entrepreneurial finance including financial structuring of the firm, pro forma development of financial statements, and the capitalization of the firm are also examined.
 Provides opportunity to pitch and present one's business concept and plan as well as to learn how to evaluate the business ideas of others.
 For undergraduate students only.
 Prerequisites: ENTR 440, 455, senior standing.